Javier Parrado: Biography

 Several of his compositions were performed in America and Europe.
-In Bolivia, he worked for many years as arranger of folkloric music and resident composer of the National Symphony Orchestra, as well as a teacher, composer, arranger and researcher with various compositions and texts published.
+In Bolivia, he worked for many years as an arranger of folkloric music and resident composer of the National Symphony Orchestra, as well as a teacher, composer, arranger, and researcher with various compositions and texts published.

 TreMedia publishes his music for guitar.
 Several of his articles about Bolivian music have been also published.